Thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice: Results

 Figures \ref{fig:spheat}\,(a) and (b) display the behavior of the specific heat,

 for $U/t=3$ and 6, respectively.
 The data points correspond to the differentiation of the raw QMC results in Fig.\,\ref{fig:enerentr}\,(a), while the solid lines are obtained by differentiating a nonlinear fit of the energy; we use an exponential fit of the energy by the function $e_{fit}(T) = a_{0} + \sum_{n=1}^{M} a_{n} \exp(-\beta n \Delta)$, with a cut-off in $M=6$.
 Figure \ref{fig:spheat}\,(c) presents the specific heat from the exponential fit, for all values of $U/t$ examined.
 For the noninteracting case, one notices the occurrence of a single peak around $T/t \approx 1$, which is pushed up to higher temperatures as $U/t$ increases.
 Such a high-temperature broad peak is due to single-particle excitations, and is closely related to the formation of local moments\,\cite{Paiva01}.
-When the temperature is reduced a soft shoulder seems to appear for all $U > 0$, but there are not clear peaks.
-As the occurrence of low-temperature peaks is usually due to low-lying collective spin-wave excitations, the lack of such a double-peak structure seems to indicate the absence of long-range spin correlations within the temperature scale investigated.
-We further investigate these magnetic properties in the next subsection.
+When the temperature is reduced a soft shoulder appears for all $U > 0$, but without a large second peak, as displayed in Fig.\,\ref{fig:spheat}\,(c).
+The occurrence of such low-temperature peak is usually due to low-lying collective spin-wave excitations, with the double-peak structure indicating strong spin-spin correlations\,\cite{Paiva01}.
+Interestingly, by employing a cellular DMFT approach, Udagawa and Motome\,\cite{Udagawa10} obtained a small second peak for the specific heat at low temperatures, which they suggested is related to spin chirality degrees of freedom.
+In view of these issues, we further investigate the magnetic properties of the Hubbard model in the kagome lattice in the next subsection.